-Cocktail pool dimensions add up to a maximum area of 400 square feet.
-Most are smaller than that, but you can expect them to be around 12 feet by 14 feet.
+Cocktail pool dimensions add up to a maximum area of 400 to 700 cubic feet.
+Most are smaller than that, but you can expect them to be around 12 feet by 14 feet and under.
 To give you a better idea of how big that is, it’s about 25 times the size of the average bathtub.
 These pools are usually only about 4 feet deep (or less), so there’s no real deep end.

 You can get a single person pool for yourself or a larger one for small gatherings.
 Most cocktail pools aren’t meant for more than 10 people, and even then you’re getting kind of crowded.